shadows911/baruf/content/p/names.md

 if the computer's replies were chosen by making statistical generalizations from a database of recorded conversations, we would probably say that the computer doesn't actually *understand* English.
-It can use English words, but it doesn't know what they *mean.*
+It *can* use English words, but it doesn't know what they *mean*.

 There's more that could be said on both sides, but let's put away the words-as-tools theory, and accept for the time being that names really do designate things.
-Now let's talk about *meaning.*
+Now let's talk about *meaning*.

 ## The meaning of names